Top Gear Race to the North: Progress on the A1 road

 The Jaguar made the early running over the bike on the A1 road due to Hammond's failure to start the bike alongside changing into his bikers leathers, although Tornado was in the overall lead from the start.
 The car and bike interchanged places while making their respective re-fuelling stops at filling stations.

 May was hampered by the Jaguar's limited fuel range and an unreliable petrol gauge which caused him to make frequent filling station stops out of fear of running out of fuel.
 Hammond had attempted to prolong his fuel stops to the very last possible moment by employing the Vincent's reserve fuel tank.
 This plan however would backfire after his fuel stop 30 mi south of Doncaster.
 When 20 mi south of Doncaster Hammond was forced to pull over in the rain after breaking down.
 Having failed to close the reserve tank tap, sludge from the fuel tank had entered the fuel lines and blocked the left hand carburettor.
 The amount of time that would be required to repair the bike alongside the gap that was being opened up between him and the car which was still in second place at the time meant it was now impossible to win the race.
 It was now between Clarkson, on the footplate of Tornado, and May, in the driver's seat of the Jaguar.

-The Jaguar finally took the overall lead from Tornado as she was stationary in Tyne Yard taking on coal and water.
+The Jaguar finally took the overall lead from Tornado as it was stationary in Tyne Yard taking on coal and water.
 Having repaired the carburettor, Hammond resumed the race but was now way behind, near Leeds by the time Clarkson and May were approaching Newcastle.
 As Tornado departed Tweedmouth sidings following her final water stop, May had a small lead, being about 10 mi north of Berwick.